-Mine was a little more than well-browned when I flipped it over!
-Ooooops!
+Mine was a little more than well-browned when I flipped it over.
+Oops!
 But we’ll just pretend that it’s perfectly browned like the last one I grilled (and of course didn’t photograph).

-When it’s finished, let it rest for ten minutes before carving.
+When it’s finished, let it rest for ten minutes on the cutting board before carving.
 Then divide it up and enjoy!

-You can use any marinade or rub you want with this chicken.
+You could really use any marinade or rub you want with this chicken.
 You could even brine it first if you want.
 And if you don’t have time to marinate it at all, that’s fine, too.
 Just rub it with oil and herbs right before you grill it.
 Have fun!